Irish Folklore - Weddings, Mayo Abbey in Co. Mayo

 Thus it is clear that matchmaking and marriages were strongly determined by financial and economic considerations.
 Love and compatibility were only secondary considerations when it came to finding a suitable spouse.

 The period between New Year and Lent was called the "Serif".
 Marriages normally took place then or during Shrovetide.
 Nearly every church in the country had at least one wedding on Shrove Tuesday.
 Those who did not marry at this time were felt to be neglecting their social duty.

-Sundays and Wednesdays were popular days to get married .
+June seemed to be the best month to get married while Sundays and Wednesdays were popular days.
 Marriages were never held in Lent or Advent.
-(4 weeks leading up to Christmas Day)
+(4 weeks leading up to Christmas Day).

 "They'd always do up the house.
 Oh that was important.
 The two times they might do up the house, the stations might be only every fourteen years, they'd always have the stations and the house had to be done up…and of course the weddin'd be in the house'd have to do it up as well.
 Whitewash was the first before the distemper came in.
 It had a grand fresh smell and all the little wall and stones outside were whitewashed."
 (Joe Casserly, Barneycarroll)